oscarfonts/geocalc/README.rst

 Geodetic Calculator based on GeoTools 15.1 (needs Java 8).

-Includes spanish NTv2 Grid Shift for accurate conversion from ED50 to ETRS89 and WGS84.
+Includes catalan NTv2 Grid Shift for accurate conversion from ED50 to ETRS89 and WGS84.

 Building
 --------